-The Office of Graduate Student Services is open Monday thru Friday from 8:30 a.m. until 5:00 p.m.
+The Office of Graduate Student Services is open Monday through Friday from 8:30 a.m. until 5:00 p.m.

 Benefits for Spouses or Partners of Graduate Students Enrolled in MA and PhD Programs